 - Special Event Liability – basic general liability policies might cover the day-to-day activities of a non-profit, but often will not cover special events or public events held at off-site locations.
 Liability coverage for special events often must be purchased as an additional coverage.

 If you need help or just a little advice on insurance for your non-profit organization, Hardt Insurance can help.
 We have carriers who have programs designed specifically for non-profits, and offer the coverages described here at very reasonable prices, often on a single policy.
-For more information, call our office at 269-637-1181 or contact us online today.
+For more information, call our office at 269-637-1181 today.